 Bad breath is a sure sign of gum disease

 Although it could be an indication of gum disease, it could also point to other potential problems.
-One way to be certain is to see Dr. Dennis DeLoach for an examination and cleaning.
+One way to be certain is to see Dr. Mike Christensen for an examination and cleaning.